Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 +   MFA devices
 +   And more

-You can use to credentials reports to assist you in auditing and compliance efforts You can use report already effects of credential lifecycle requirement. provide report to the external auditor
+You can use to credentials reports to assist you in auditing and compliance efforts.
+You can use report already effects of credential lifecycle requirement. provide report to the external auditor.

+#####   IAM Scenario
+1. Scenario:
+    You opened a new AWS account.
+The account consists of five teams of 10 developers.
+Your firs tasks are the following:
+    +   You need to create 50 users. $0 of them are developers, five are managers, and five are admninistrators.
+The 40 developers will have the same permissions, the fice managers will have the same permissions, the five administrators will have the same permissions.
+    +   If possibile, the developers should have access to Amazon EC2 without security credenials ied to their IAM user.
+    +   Amazon EC2 instances will need access to Amazon S3.
+    +   You need a way to audit so that credential lifecycle requirements are compliant.
+    +   You nedd a way to manage IAM user permissions.
+    +   You need to apply strong security measures to protect the AWS account.